thisrod/pyfield/README.md

 	S.translated((0, -pi))

 is a grid similar to `S`, but starting from the origin of the plane.

+TODO Implement the full set of MetaFont transforms.

+TODO Grids in the Argand plane, complex h, shape is a Gaussian integer

 As well as the common coordinates returned by `W()`, each grid has a system of grid coordinates, returned by `w()`.
 These are preserved by translations and rotations.